karenjeffrey/karenjeffrey.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-**Background**

 I’m a Political Economist and Data Scientist.
-During a PhD in Political Economy at King’s College London, I investigated the economic and political consequences of AI-driven automation.
-I then completed a Postdoc in Medical Informatics at the University of Edinburgh, gaining advanced data science and machine learning skills while investigating the prevalence and risk factors for long COVID.
+PhD in Political Economy from King’s College London.
+Postdoc in Medical Informatics at the University of Edinburgh.

 **Research interests**